Poem of Quotes - Poetry, Quotations, and Relationships

 The Definition of Love by Andrew Marvell

 The poet tries to give logic to the concept of love, as typical of a metaphysical poet like Marvell.
-Throughout the poem, he does not mention what his love is for.
+Throughout the poem, he does not mention what his love is for, but instead, the author leaves it up to his reader to decide.
 He gives personification to both hope (portrayed as beautiful) and faith (portrayed as jealous and tyrannic).

 My Love is of a birth as rare